 How “Rate Shopping” Is Treated

-What do you do if you’re looking to get a mortgage or an auto loan?
-The good news is that ratings agencies understand that several inquiries in a short period of time (30 days per FICO’s scoring model) is common when looking for the best rate and they will group those inquiries into a single hard inquiry on your report.
+What do you do if you’re looking to get a mortgage or an auto loan and want to make sure you’re getting the best rate?
+The good news is that rating agencies understand that several inquiries in a short period of time (30 days per FICO’s scoring model) is common when looking for the best rate and they will group those inquiries into a single hard inquiry on your report.

 Note that this occurs only if the inquiries are for 1 category of qualified loans — a mortgage, auto loan, or student loan.
 While a hard inquiry will always impact your credit score, this grouping of inquiries results in a smaller impact than multiple, separate inquiries.